what is depression?

 If you are unable to come into the office to meet with a therapist, Catalyss Counseling also offers online counseling for depression.
 Perhaps you like the convenience and flexibility of online therapy, or your work hours are such that it prevents you from coming into the office in person.
 Regardless of the reason why, online counseling has shown to be effective in the treatment of depression.
 Most forms of depression are treatable online, although if your symptoms are especially acute and you are experiencing thoughts of suicide, online counseling may not indicated and we would prefer to see you in-person if appropriate.

 Counseling and depression treatment at our Denver, CO area therapy clinic can help you Rise Above Your Depression.
 Our therapists specialize in treating depression from evidence-based perspectives, and we know that therapy and lasting change takes time and commitment.
 If you’d like to talk to someone more about how we treat depression, follow these simple steps:

 Other Therapy Services Available at Catalyss Counseling

 Depression therapy is key to getting the most acute of your symptoms under control.
 But, we know that is not all you might need.
 So, we want to meet all of your counseling needs in the Denver area.
-Our supportive therapists provide anxiety counseling, grief and loss therapy, therapy for caregiver stress, stress management counseling and more.
+Our supportive therapists provide anxiety counseling, grief and loss therapy, therapy for caregiver stress, stress management counseling, couples counseling, and more.
 We also have specialists trained in trauma and PTSD, women's issues, pregnancy and postpartum anxiety or depression, miscarriage and pregnancy loss, and birth trauma.
 For therapists, we can also provide clinical supervision!
 We look forward to connecting with you to help support your journey today.